paritytech/grandpa-bridge-gadget/README.md

 ## BEEFY Key

 The current cryptographic scheme used by BEEFY is `ecdsa`.
 This is **different** from other schemes like `sr25519` and `ed25519` which are commonly used in Substrate configuration for other pallets (BABE, GRANDPA, AuRa, etc).
 The most noticeable difference is that an `ecdsa` public key is `33` bytes long, instead of `32` bytes for a `sr25519` based public key.
 So, a BEEFY key [sticks out](https://github.com/paritytech/polkadot/blob/25951e45b1907853f120c752aaa01631a0b3e783/node/service/src/chain_spec.rs#L738) among the other public keys a bit.
+For other crypto (in default Substrate configuration) the `AccountId` (32-bits) matches the `PublicKey`, but note that it's not the case for BEEFY.
 The easiest way to generate a BEEFY key is by using the [Subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) tool.

 Generate a BEEFY key using the following command